 Pitch to Black Ballad

-We are looking for the stories mainstream media won’t tell.
+We are looking for the stories mainstream media won’t tell and angles that are fresh and innovative.
 So for example, we are highly unlikely to commission pitches such as: why I no longer relax my hair or what returning to my hair's natural hair texture means.
 These stories are valid, but they have been told numerous times and are still regularly commissioned on mainstream media platforms.
 Instead, we are much more likely to commission: how do you care for your natural hair when battling depression as it spans across multiple themes such as mental health, black hair and ultimately tells a story you are unlikely to see on other journalism sites.
 Or videos such as our natural hair documentary as this joyous visual spotlights black women in the British natural hair movement who would be unlikely to be spotlighted on mainstream women’s lifestyle media platforms.

 Please remember we have a high editorial bar, as we are extremely blessed that black women pay for our content and are determined to deliver the content they deserve.
 So before you send your pitch, ask yourself, would you be willing to pay to read this story?